Caring for older adults

 Many older people have difficulties with mobility.
 Derbyshire County Council Adult Care's moving and handling team provide free training for carers.
 You can learn safe techniques to prevent injury.
 They also provide the opportunity for carers and the people they care for to 'try out' new pieces of equipment.
 The moving and handling team is based at The Hub in South Normanton, but offer training at other venues around the county.
 Please call Tel: 01629 531492 for further information.

-Derbyshire Carers Association are looking to provide moving and handling and First Aid training for carers.
+Derbyshire Carers Association may also be able to provide moving and handling and First Aid training for carers.
 Contact them on tel: 01773 833833 for further information.

 Falls prevention and foot care